 Mash the avocados as much as you would like with either a large fork or a potato masher.
 You can leave it as chunky or mash as smoothly as you would like.

 Mix in the chopped vegetables and herbs until well combined.
 Taste and add more salt as needed.

-- If you are looking to make a smaller batch you can cut the recipe into half or third.
-Store the uneaten guacamole in the fridge for a day or two.
+- If you'd like to make a smaller batch you can cut the recipe by half or a third.

 - Use ripe avocados for the smoothest, creamiest guacamole.
 The fruit should yield slightly when you squeeze it.

 - Mash well for a Chipotle-like, creamy consistency.
 If you like your guacamole chunky, lightly mash or dice one of the avocados instead of mashing.

 - You can make this recipe spicier by adding more jalapeño and including the seeds.
 Or if you want it to be extra mild, omit the jalapeño altogether.